5 Blogging Mistakes That Could Be Hurting Your Traffic

 Seemingly small changes can lead to a significant impact.

-How long should a blog post introduction be for good SEO and low bounce rate?
+How long should a blog introduction be to keep readers from leaving?

-Are stock photos bad for blog traffic and rankings?
+Are stock photos really bad for blog traffic and SEO?

-Use real photos, simple screenshots, or custom graphics when you can.
-Even one or two authentic images can make a post feel more believable and helpful.
+Use original photos, screenshots, simple charts, or branded graphics when you can.
+Even a few real images can make the post feel more believable and easier to remember.

-How often should I update old blog posts to increase traffic?
+How often should I update old blog posts to get more traffic?

 Update your important posts every 6 to 12 months, or sooner if the topic changes fast.
-Refreshing content can improve rankings and make the post more useful.
+Fresh, accurate content helps readers trust you and can improve SEO.

 How can RightBlogger help me avoid these blogging mistakes faster?